YannianNiu/User-Space_Driver_with_Parallel_Assembler/README.md

 # User-Space Driver with Parallel Assembler
-This is a upgrade version of the repository <User-Space Driver with Assembler>, we integrated parallel assembling method in the user-space driver to get a higher data throughput.
+This is a upgrade version of the repository "User-Space Driver with Assembler", we integrated parallel assembling method in the user-space driver to get a higher data throughput.

 One of the corresponding papers "Throughput-Efficient Communication Device Driver for IoT Gateways" has been accepted by 2022 IEEE International Conference on Systems, Man, and Cybernetics(SMC).
 The other one of the papers "Assembler: A Throughput-Efficient Module for Network Driver of Edge Computing Gateways" has been accepted by the 23rd Asia-Pacific Network Operations and Management Symposium (APNOMS).
 However, both of them are not yet searchable on Xplore, please wait for a moment.